dmenezessousa/my-api/README.md

  The API is based on the Ricky and Morty API [Here is the original API](https://rickandmortyapi.com/api/character) and allows users to create, read, update and delete characters from the show.
 The API is fully documented [Here is My Api](https://my-apii-825654ca4ef9.herokuapp.com/api/characters).The API is built using Node.js, Express.js and MongoDB.
 The API is hosted on Heroku and the database is hosted on MongoDB Atlas.

+## Installation

+- Clone the repository
+- Run `npm install` to install all dependencies
+- Run `npm start` to start the server
+- Run `npm run dev` to start the server in development mode

 ## REST

 The API is RESTful and uses the following HTTP methods: